afischerdev/aftrack_resource/README.md

 This is just a try to make it easier to get languages files translated.

-res/values/strings.xml is the main files res/values-de/strings.xml is the German translation (finished) res/values-it/strings.xml is the Italian translation (finished) res/values-us/strings.xml is the German translation (only partly)
+res/values/strings.xml is the main files

+res/values-de/strings.xml is the German translation (finished)

+res/values-it/strings.xml is the Italian translation (finished)

+res/values-us/strings.xml is the Russian translation (only partly, not part of AFTrack at the moment)

-Create a fork to your account
+If you like to add your own translation please create a fork to your account

 With git start to clone this files